AlignVid: Training-Free Attention Scaling for Semantic Fidelity in Text-Guided Image-to-Video Generation: OmitI2V Benchmark

 \textbf{Evaluation axes.} OmitI2V evaluates two complementary axes. (i) \textit{Semantic Alignment Evaluation} evaluates whether the generated video realizes the prompt-specified edit under the three scenarios.
 We assess edit-level compliance with a VQA-based yes/no protocol and report accuracy. (ii) \textit{Visual Quality Evaluation} reports the \textit{dynamic degree} (the extent of motion) and \textit{aesthetic quality} (perceptual fidelity and visual appeal), independent of semantic correctness.

-\textbf{Data and protocol.} The benchmark contains \textbf{367} image--text pairs spanning diverse visual styles (real, synthetic, animation).
+\textbf{Data and protocol.} The benchmark contains \textbf{367} image--text pairs spanning diverse styles (real, synthetic, animation).
 Each pair is annotated with an edit type (\emph{addition}, \emph{deletion}, or \emph{modification}) that specifies the intended visual change.
 Conventional metrics such as FVD are not designed to capture edit-level semantic compliance.
-Instead, for each generated video, we pose a structured yes/no question derived from the prompt and edit type (e.g., \emph{``Did a sunflower appear in front of the house?''}) and compute accuracy using \textit{Qwen2.5-VL-32B}~\citep{wang2024qwen2}. { We also employ the ViCLIP score~\citep{wang2023internvid} as a text semantic matching metric for ablation experiments.}
+Instead, for each video, we introduce yes/no questions derived from the prompt and edit type (e.g., \emph{``Did a sunflower appear in front of the house?''}) and compute accuracy using \textit{Qwen2.5-VL-32B}~\citep{wang2024qwen2}. { We employ the ViCLIP score~\citep{wang2023internvid} as a text-video matching metric.}